 Health Claim: If a food, food components or nutrients, lowers the risk for some chronic diseases, then a health claim can be made on the label.
 Regulated by FDA, this optional information must be supported by scientific evidence linking the food or nutrients to a specific health condition such as:

 Structure/Function Claim: If a food or nutrient maintains or supports a normal body function, then a structure/function claim can be made describing how your health may be affected.
 Examples are:

 Although these claims must be truthful and not misleading, FDA neither approves nor reviews them.
 However, this disclaimer must be included: “This statement has not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure or prevent any disease.”

 Some foods are not required to have food labeling on them.
-This includes foods from restaurants, hospitals, airlines, small businesses, vendors and vending machines, bulk foods not to be resold, spices, food colors, plain coffee and tea, etc. In addition, stores often voluntarily display nutrition information on raw fruits, vegetables, seafood, and single-ingredient items such as chicken breasts.
+This includes foods from small chain restaurants, hospitals, airlines, small businesses, bulk foods not to be resold, spices, food colors, plain coffee and tea, etc. Restaurants with 20 locations or more must include nutrition information for their menu items.
+In addition, stores often voluntarily display nutrition information on raw fruits, vegetables, seafood, and single-ingredient items such as chicken breasts.

 Page maintained by: Home & Garden Information Center